Professional CMake:

 The following points should also be kept in mind:

 • Non-private sources require much more verbose and less convenient syntax, so consider whether the gains from making them non-private are worth it.
+For header files, consider using file sets for much more robust and more convenient handling.

 • If you need to support CMake 3.12 or older, you will need to either pull up any target_link_libraries() calls to the same directory as the target they operate on, or else use include() rather than add_subdirectory() to avoid introducing a new directory scope.
 Prefer the former where possible, since it is likely to be more intuitive for developers.